Introduction: who are we?

 - Nor do you have to live in Sutton Coldfield.

-Visitors are very welcome at any of our events.
+Visitors are very welcome at any of our activities.
 A small visitor's fee is charged for indoor meetings.

 Meetings consist of a talk on some aspect of natural history by a knowledgeable speaker, either an invited expert or a member.
 Most talks are illustrated, and sometimes include specimens or recordings.
 All talks are very much aimed at the amateur naturalist, since even those members of the Society who know quite a lot about one subject may know very little about another.

 - Outdoor Meetings are held in most months in spring and autumn.

 Meetings usually start at 2 pm for an afternoon ramble or at 11 am for a morning or all-day visit.
 They generally alternate between the Saturday and the Sunday following the indoor meeting.
 Distances covered vary, but would rarely exceed 3 miles.
 Outdoor meetings are often planned to end with afternoon tea.
 All outdoor meetings are within reasonable car distance of Sutton Coldfield; lifts can be arranged for those without their own transport.